 Emphasis on plaque modification technologies including high speed rotational atherectomy, intravascular lithotripsy, orbital atherectomy and scoring / cutting balloon applications will also take center stage during the complex coronary interventions sessions.

 There may be no field of research and innovation more exciting for cardiovascular specialists and more relevant to the changing US demographic than the diagnosis and management of patients with valvular heart disease.
 Understanding newer therapeutic modalities and technological breakthroughs in catheter-based management of valvular heart disease will be emphasized throughout the course.
 The transcatheter aortic valve replacement (TAVR) symposium will highlight best practices for patients with severe aortic stenosis, valve replacement for low-risk patients, treatment options for patients with aortic insufficiency and a review of new TAVR devices in development.
+There will be added focus on the clinical indications and recent outcome data of cerebral embolic protection (CEP).
 The economics of TAVR and other structural therapies will also be covered.
 A “look to the future” of aortic valve therapies will provide insight into expected practice evolutions over the next decade.

 There has been a tremendous interest in the treatment of those stricken with mitral and tricuspid valvular heart disease.
 Developing an expert consensus on the best management of those with degenerative mitral valve disease is essential.
-Practitioners are challenged by the decision as to which mechanical therapy for functional mitral regurgitation might provide the most durable results for patients.
+Practitioners are challenged by the decision as to which mechanical therapy for functional mitral regurgitation might provide the most durable results for their patients.
 These topics will receive in depth analysis by our panel of world experts in a day-long symposium devoted to the topic.
-Finally, the emerging transcatheter therapies for a burgeoning population with tricuspid disease (often referred to as the “forgotten valve”) will be comprehensively reviewed.
+The emerging transcatheter “replacement” therapies for mitral and tricuspid disease will be comprehensively reviewed.